chinedufn/percy/book/src/html-macro/setting-inner-html/README.md

 You can use the `SpecialAttributes.dangerous_inner_html` attribute to set inner html.

-Note that it is called `unsafe` because it can potentially expose your application to [cross-site scripting][XSS] attacks if your application trusts arbitrary un-escaped HTML strings.
+Note that it is called `dangerous` because it can potentially expose your application to [cross-site scripting][XSS] attacks if your application trusts arbitrary un-escaped HTML strings.

 ```rust